flekschas/regl-scatterplot/paper.md

 `regl-scatterplot` implements a density-based point opacity that extends an approach by @reusser2022selecting.
 In addition to the original approach, the opacity dynamically adjusts to the points within the field of view as the user pans and zooms.
-Finally, `regl-scatterplot` to draw spline-interpolated point connections that allow data-driven visual encoding and animated point transitions between datasets with point correspondences (\autoref{fig:additional}).
+Finally, `regl-scatterplot` supports drawing spline-interpolated point connections and animated transitions of the point location and color encoding when drawing a new dataset with point correspondences (\autoref{fig:additional}).

-![Left: `regl-scatterplot` supports rendering point connections.
-Connections of selected points are highlighted.
-Right: Nine key frames of an animated transition of the point the locations from a geographical to a bar chart representation.
+![Additional features of `regl-scatterplot`.
+On the left side, we show an example of point connections rendered as spline-interpolated lines.
+Note that connections of selected points are highlighted as well.
+On the right side, we show nine key frames of an animated transition of the point locations from a geographical to a bar chart representation.
 The points visualize cities across the globe [@geonames].
+The animation example was inspired by
+@beshai2017beautiful.
 \label{fig:additional}](paper/additional.jpg)

 # Statement of Need